10 tips for e-commerce – get ready for Brexit

 For UK businesses without warehouses outside the UK:

-- If you plan to send orders from your UK warehouse you will need as from 1 of January register as a VAT payer for all your goods which cheaper than 150 EUR.
+- If you plan to send orders from your UK warehouse then you will need, as from 1st July, to register as a VAT payer for all your goods which are cheaper than 150 EUR.
 Otherwise, your buyer will need to go through a very complicated Customs clearance procedure.
-Because from January 2021 low-value goods are VAT taxable when imported by post.
+This is because from January 2021 low-value goods are VAT taxable when imported by post.
 The threshold will be zero for imports.
 That means that if you send an order which is 2 euro you still need to calculate and pay VAT as a supplier.
-Lovat platform will help you to fill customs declaration.
-With this scheme, VAT will be due not at Customs, but at the end of the moth of import.
+LOVAT’s platform will help you to fill in a customs declaration.
+With this scheme, VAT will be due not at Customs, but at the end of the month of import.

 - If you have EU VAT registration, in some countries you will need to appoint a VAT representative.
-This is so for Italy for example.
+This is the case in Italy, for example.

 For EU business that want to continue selling in the UK